 Factors that affect your monthly pension payment

-These basic pension formulas are based on a single life pension option with no guarantee.
+These lifetime pension formulas are based on a single life pension option with no guarantee.
+If you are employed in groups 2 or 5 on or after January 1, 2022, the pension formula is based on a single life pension option with a 10-year guarantee.
+Otherwise it is based on a single life pension option without a guarantee.
 The monthly pension payment you receive will depend on several other factors, including:

 - Your age when you retire, which may result in a reduced pension

 - The pension option you choose to protect a beneficiary

 - The premiums you pay for health care coverage through the group benefit plan